Latest update: May 2020

 Where to find information

 The Belgian tax authority is fully aware of the complexities of its system, so it offers several useful aids for those who need help filling in their forms:

 - Simplified tax declaration (voorstel van vereenvoudigde aangifte): an increasing number of people with a “stable fiscal situation” (meaning pensioners, people receiving unemployment allowance, people with single incomes) will receive a pre-filled simplified tax declaration.
 The tax authority will basically fill in the tax declaration for you, based on the data it holds.
 If this happens to you, you should check the form carefully, and if you find it is correct, sign it and send it back to the tax authority.
 If there’s a problem, you will have a chance to change it.

 - General telephone number: 02 572 57 57 (this is the general contact telephone number of the Belgian tax authority.
 They can help you in German, Dutch and French.)

 - Contact the team at the local tax office in Ghent (tax residents are organised alphabetically into Tax Teams).
 Additionally, the contact details are also displayed on your tax declaration.
 Don’t wait to contact them too long, they get extremely busy as the end of June approaches.

 Assistance for deaf and hard of hearing

-Note that at other (non-Corona) times, the Gent local tax office in Zuidertoren offers an interpreter (in Flemish sign language) for deaf and special arrangements (in Dutch) for hard-of hearing people.
+Note that at other (non-Corona) times, the Gent local tax office in Zuidertoren offers an interpreter in Flemish sign language.
 This service is available during the usual office hours of the tax authority (weekdays, 9am until noon).

 What should I bring with me?

 - Your Belgian national identification number (it can be found on your Belgian ID-card or the Belgian residence permit with an electronic chip) and/or the paper tax declaration that you have received

 - Annual statements and other papers on your income (specifically, ‘fiche 281.10’, this data is usually already available to the tax office)